jhxmluv/G4/README.md

 ![image](https://github.com/jhxmluv/G4/blob/ac3a5dc7b5247d4b455d31cfcb664d86ae654335/E7117AA4-62D2-444F-95E7-84D168F85386.jpeg)

-## unique advantages of using this tool for English learning
+## Unique advantages of using this tool for English learning

 Word learning is conducted in the order of memorization, recall, and spelling, and repeated learning is performed in units of sections divided by 10 words.
 In this process, we can see the unique advantages of class cards.